Granite Island Causeway Project

 - Continuation of the historic horse drawn tram operation’s which have been compromised by the restrictions due to the condition of existing Causeway.

-- New Causeway achieves disability access compliance and provides improved pedestrian amenity.
+- Disability access compliance and provides improved pedestrian amenity.

-- The Causeway will provide, a pedestrian priority zone and with separation of pedestrians and horse drawn tramway.
+- Provides pedestrian priority zone and with separation of pedestrians and horse drawn tramway.

-- The new Causeway is to include three rest areas, with locations mirroring existing Causeway whilst providing improved seating and interpretive signage;
+- The new Causeway includes three rest areas, with locations mirroring existing Causeway whilst providing improved seating and interpretive signage;

-- The new Causeway will be able to provide ongoing access to Granite Island with a modern structure that accentuates, reflects and respects its historical significance.
+- Provides ongoing access to Granite Island with a modern structure that accentuates, reflects and respects its historical significance.

-- This project will also enable the existing Causeway to remain open to pedestrians, horse drawn tram and the existing small business and key stakeholders during the construction of the new Causeway.
+- This project enables the existing Causeway to remain open to pedestrians, horse drawn tram and the existing small business and key stakeholders during the construction of the new Causeway.
 The operation of the existing Causeway will continue to be subject to current operating restrictions and construction staging requirements for the new Causeway.

-- Installation of new and improved boat ramp, which will better accommodate the requirements of the commercial tourism operators that currently utilise this asset.
+- Installation of new and improved boat ramp, to better accommodate the requirements of the commercial tourism operators that currently utilise this asset.